whiskyechobravo/kerko/README.md

 ## Command line interface (CLI)

 Kerko provides an integration with the [Flask command line interface][Flask_CLI].
-The `flask` command will work with your virtual environment active, and with the `FLASK_APP` environment variable set to tell it where to find your application.
+The `flask` command will work with your virtual environment active.

 Some frequently used commands are: